Shakey Heads Gear Guide

 Shakey Head Reels

-A spinning reel in the 2500-4000 size range is preferred for shakey head fishing, as the larger spool diameter picks up line quickly and helps minimize line twists.
-Choosing a reel with a smooth drag system is crucial as well for managing the powerful surges of bass once they're hooked.
+A spinning reel in the 2500–4000 size range is preferred for shakey head fishing, as the larger spool diameter picks up line quickly and helps minimize line twists.
+Choosing a reel with a smooth drag system is also crucial for managing the powerful surges of bass once they're hooked.
 For larger shakey heads, any trusted 100- to 150-size casting reel with a 7:1 to 8:1 gear ratio is an excellent choice, as heavy lines and high-capacity spools are unnecessary for this technique.

 Shakey Head Line